SeniorThrive Privacy & Data Sharing Policy

 Integration with Third-Party Services

-Enables video features (e.g., embedded tutorials, SeniorThrive Explores series).
+- YouTube API: Enables video features (e.g., embedded tutorials, SeniorThrive Explores series).
+Search queries are sent to YouTube.

 Other Integrations:

-Fitness trackers, voice assistants, analytics platforms—all vetted for appropriate privacy and security standards, including data processing agreements or Business Associate Agreements where necessary.
+Fitness trackers (such as Oura, Fitbit, and Withings), analytics platforms, and other third-party services we integrate with are vetted for appropriate privacy and security standards, including data processing agreements where applicable.

 Third-Party Privacy Policies: